dtairych-equinix/tf-network-edge-multicloud/README.md

 In the current format, there are a number of dependencies for this code to execute correctly:
 - Network Edge Device must be a Cisco Catalyst 8000v.
 The configuration of the Network Edge device is currently only supporting Cisco IOS XE.
 Additional interfaces could be written, and loaded, but open_cfg.yml would also need to be appropriately updated to support the correct onboarding of a different vendor / operating system
-- As mentioned above, the machine executing the Terraform code much have support to Except.
+- As mentioned above, the machine executing the Terraform code much have support to Expect.
 More details on this in the "other consideration" section discussing RESTCONF

 ## Other considerations